 Is this a beef bone marrow broth recipe?
 It definitely is!
 I recommend opting for beef bones with marrow, which are naturally rich in collagen.
 To maximize beef bone broth nutrition and quality, the best bones for bone broth come from organically-raised and — in the case of beef — grass-fed animals.

 How to Make Beef Bone Broth

 Making beef bone broth is just as easy as making my chicken bone broth recipe.
-All you have to do is combine all of the ingredients in a slow cooker and let it simmer for at least 24 hours.
+All you have to do is combine all of the ingredients in a slow cooker and let it simmer for at least 36 hours (that might require you to run three cycles on your slow cooker unless you have one that allows you to set it for 36 hours).
 This is truly a pretty effortless beef bone broth slow cooker recipe.

-Bring to a boil over high heat; reduce and simmer gently, skimming the fat that rises to the surface occasionally.
-Simmer for 24 to 48 hours.
+For either version, skim the fat that rises to the surface occasionally.
+Simmer for 36 to 48 hours.

 After straining, let stock cool to room temperature, cover and chill.

-Use within a week, or you can freeze your homemade beef bone broth for up to three months.
+Place in the refrigerator and use within a week.
+Otherwise, you can freeze your homemade beef bone broth for up to three months.

 - 4 pounds beef bones with marrow